mbsantiago/audioclass/docs/usage_guide.md

   wide range of bird species and is suitable for biodiversity monitoring and ecological research.

+- [**BirdNETAnalyzer:**][audioclass.models.birdnet_analyzer.BirdNETAnalyzer] A
+  TensorFlow-based model designed for bird sound classification, offering potential GPU acceleration.
+BirdNETAnalyzer provides a similar functionality to the existing BirdNET model but is optimized for scenarios where computational resources are abundant and inference speed is a priority.

 - [**Perch:**][audioclass.models.perch.Perch] A TensorFlow Hub model developed by Google Research for bird sound classification.
 Perch is trained on a large dataset of bird vocalizations and is known for its quality embeddings.